wxWidgets/wxWidgets/docs/doxygen/overviews/high_dpi.md

   wxBitmap::GetLogicalHeight() and wxBitmap::GetLogicalSize() to use or get the size in logical pixels which must be used in any computations involving the sizes expressed in logical units.
+- Similarly, the size returned by wxBitmapBundle::GetPreferredBitmapSizeFor() is in physical pixels, but wxBitmapBundle::GetPreferredLogicalSizeFor() can be used to retrieve the same value in logical units.
 - The default size of wxBitmapBundle, taken by wxBitmapBundle::FromSVG() and returned by wxBitmapBundle::GetDefaultSize() is in DIPs.